rust-lang/leadership-council/policies/project-directorship/election-process.md

     * **Goals of the facilitator role**
         * Clearly documenting and communicating the process and announcing and supporting its execution.
         * Tracking, reviewing, and documenting the effectiveness of the process.
 * Review Role Description ([example](https://github.com/rust-lang/rfcs/pull/3392#issuecomment-1505697944)).
-The role description must contain the following content at a minimum:
+The facilitator role description must contain at least the following content:
     * Goals
     * Time Investment
     * Responsibilities
     * Qualifications
     * Term

-This is a time-consuming role and may be better suited for someone being paid to work on the Project.
-A Project manager is a good option and this role fits well within their responsibilities.
+The facilitator role is time-consuming and may be better suited for someone already being paid to work on the Project.
+A Project Manager is a good option, as this role fits well within their responsibilities.

 The Council can also ask the Foundation to provide a staff member, but that should be done well in advance (3-4 months to make sure they can find someone who will have the time).